-Refer to a nephrologist for uncertainty about the etiology of kidney disease, difficult management issues, and rapidly progressing kidney disease.
+Refer to a nephrologist for continuously increasing urinary albumin levels and/or continuously decreasing eGFR and/or if the eGFR is <30 mL/min/1.73 m2.
+Also, promptly for uncertainty about the etiology of kidney disease, difficult management issues, and rapidly progressing kidney disease.